-1. Failure of any course.

-2. A semester grade point average below 2.0.

-- 3. A combined total of 30 percent or more of the enrolled credit hours (excluding those taken Pass/Fail or audit) graded as D-, D, or D+. - Failure in a module in a course in which failure does not result in a failing grade for the entire course. - 5.
-Reenrollment following a period of suspension. - 6.
-Unacceptable clinical progress or participation. - 7.
+- 1. Failure of any module or course. - 2.
+A semester grade point average below 2.0. - Failure in a module in a course in which failure does not result in a failing grade for the entire course. - 4.
+Reenrollment following a period of suspension. - 5.
+Unacceptable clinical progress or participation. - 6.
 Unacceptable ethical or professional behavior.